 By Victor Lessoff, MD, Head of Internal Investigations, TIAA

-What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the ‘Fraud and Financial Crime USA’ and what have attendees learnt from your session?

 How can risk professionals track the flow of funds to identify fraudulent activity?